Eric S. Brown: Career

 Brown began his career by writing short horror stories as well as illustrated graphic novels, which began with his first 2003 novel, "Dying Days".
 In 2004, he co-authored a novel entitled "Portals of Terror" along with Angeline Hawkes Craig.

-In 2005, his net novel, entitled "Cobble" was released.
+In 2005, his next novel, entitled "Cobble" was released.
 It was co-authored by Susan Brydenbaugh.
 Brown had continued with "The Queen" which dealt with zombies controlling a cruise ship.
 Next was "Barren Earth", which was released in 2009.
 Also released in 2009 was his novel entitled "World War of the Dead".

 After releasing a novel entitled "The Human Experiment", he got his big break when "Bigfoot War" was released.
 It was followed by "Dead in the Woods", which came out in 2011, along with the third entry, "Food Chain".
 Along with this new series, Brown wrote and published "The Bloody Rage of Bigfoot" in 2012.

 After writing over six more entries into the Bigfoot War series, Brown published his first stand-alone novel entitled "Kaiju Dawn" in 2014, which began another series.
 Its sequel, "Kaiju Armageddon", was released a few months later.
 He wrote seven more entries into the Kaiju series before publishing his next stand-alone novel, "Megalodon" which was released on e-book and paperback in April 2015.
 The next novel he wrote, which was also released in 2015, was entitled "Megalodons", and was co-authored by Clarence Writz.